nianticlabs/venator/docs/deployment.md

 ### Final Notes

-- **Automation**: While this guide includes manual steps for building and deploying Venator, it is recommended to automate the build and deployment process using a CI/CD tool like GitLab CI or GitHub Actions.
+- **Automation**: Automating the build and deployment process via CI/CD tools like GitLab CI or GitHub Actions is highly recommended.
+An example [gitlab-ci.yml](../.gitlab-ci.yml) config is provided in the repo.

 - **Customization**: Modify the configurations to suit your environment:
-  - Helm configs: `config/values.yaml`, `config/templates/cronjob.yaml`
+  - Helm: `config/values.yaml`, `config/templates/cronjob.yaml`
-  - Venator configs: `config/files/global_config.yaml`, `config/rules/`, and `config/exclusions/`
+  - Venator: `config/files/global_config.yaml`, `config/rules/`, and `config/exclusions/`

-- **Testing**: Always test your configuration with `--dry-run` before applying changes to your live environment.
+- **Testing**: Always test your configurations with `--dry-run` before deploying to your live environment.